NoneMoney/hypixelpyblock/README.md

 A PoC for an example financial data stream service.
 It's based on public cryptocurrency data.

 ## cap-source
-This project is the upstream
+This project is the upstream part of the tick data stream.

+### O